Shubhiey/ScrapingNewsSites/README.md

    ##### - Requests
    ##### - lxml
    ##### - Pandas
-   To anticipate the virality of a news, the code looks for certain keywords in the headlines which are listed in the google sheet below (The Common words column is not used as they are common to many sentences).
+   To anticipate the virality of a news, the code looks for certain keywords in the headlines which are listed in the google sheet (original source) below, or in the words.csv file (The Common words column is not used as they are common to many sentences).
     https://docs.google.com/spreadsheets/d/1lzJ9WBHcpLg4Un_Y6ogXfoQsrJ0oulKYv04NCXxuoSc/edit#gid=8

    ### Important:- This process, to anticipate virality of a news, has been inspired by the blog below.